nate102938/class_links_web_scraper/README.md

 2. Navigates into each phases' page
 3. Captures all of the lesson names and links for each phase
 4. Navigates into each lesson link
-5. Captures all external github/vimeo links.
+5. Captures all external github/vimeo links
 6. Saves all of the lesson information to file
-7. Outputs all of the lesson information to a user-friendly collapsible HMTL file.
+7. Outputs all of the lesson information to a user-friendly collapsible HMTL file

 The lesson information was captured in two steps and then put together:
-- Version 01 - Captured all lesson information for phases 1 through 5,
+- Version 01 - Captured all lesson information for phases 1 through 5
-- Version 02 - Captured all lesson information for pre-work.
+- Version 02 - Captured all lesson information for pre-work
 - Version 03 - Combined information from Version 01 and Version 02

 See the [blog post](https://nate23424533.wordpress.com/2022/12/05/building-a-crypto-trading-dashboard-the-first-steps/) or the related [Jupyter Notebook](notebook.ipynb) for further information.